elizabethchase/Flint_Community_Engagement/README.md

 It includes R Markdown files to reproduce the analyses for:

 1. Our 2020 paper on the adult health effects of the Flint Water Crisis (paperone_adult_health.Rmd)

+2. Our 2020 paper on the child health effects of the Flint Water Crisis (papertwo_child_health.Rmd)